mattvolp/DrivenDb/README.md

 * Aggregate loading and saving is gone.
 A fresh approach is required?
 * The collection classes were not that useful, and were ok at best.
 * MissingFieldException is gone, due to the PCL targeting ?
-* Link2Sql conrtact support is gone, due to it's age, lack of MS support, and the new PCL target.
+* Link2Sql contract support is gone, due to it's age, lack of MS support, and the new PCL target.
 * The identity check on the "void Update(T other, bool checkIdentity = true)" method was too much responsibility for this method.
 * The read identity methods have been deprecated for some time due to their volatile nature.
 They are now gone.
 * Removed DbRecord.TableOverride property.
 The ReadType methods now satisfy the original motive for this.
 * The "ReadRelated" methods on the DbAccessor have been removed.
+* Removed IEquitable & IComparable & SameAs implementations on DbRecord